fury-r/fury-r/README.md

 - 👋 Hi, I’m @fury-r.
--  I’m interested in Full Stack  Development, Sever Side programming, AI/ML and Data Science.
+-  I’m interested in Full Stack  Development, Server Side programming, AI/ML and Data Science.
 -  I am looking to collaborate on  Projects so that it'll help me to gain more knowledge and experience.
   Contact me: rajeev.dessai11@gmail.com